-Lion Landscape co-funded wildlife monitoring programs
+Lion Landscape co-funded wildlife monitoring programmes

-Lion landscapes offers tailored wildlife monitoring programs, designed around the specific needs of the wildlife areas we work with.
+Lion landscapes offers tailored wildlife monitoring programmes, designed around the specific needs of the wildlife areas we work with.
 We increase the capacity of local staff through training, and utilise the resources already available on the ground, to make sure our methods are cost effective and sustainable.
 We provide results that are scientifically robust, and ongoing support to use the results to better fulfil management goals (e.g. reports, scientific publication, production of management plans).

 Why monitor your wildlife?